lshmouse/blog/programmining-contests/topcoder/TCO2013/round1A/solutions.md

 TheFrog
 -----------------
 A very intereting problem!
-The main point is that the length of length is limited by the pits and there must be a right point of pit you jumped on it.
+The key point is that the length of jump is limited by the pits and there must be a right point of pit you jumped on it.
 So just enumerate which point you must jumped on it and how many steps you jumped on it from zero.